 At 20 years old, Kathleen knew she wasn’t mature enough to embark on a teaching career just yet.
-She spent nine years traveling, working, and playing in bands before enrolling in her first university degree, a Bachelor of Arts.
-When she felt she was finally ready to start her “adult career”, she discovered the Master of Teaching (Secondary) Internship by chance while googling teaching degrees.
+She spent nine years travelling, working, and playing in bands before enrolling in her first university degree, a Bachelor of Arts.
+When she felt she was finally ready to start her “adult career”, she discovered the Master of Teaching (Secondary) Internship by chance while Googling teaching degrees.

 She does, however, offer a word of caution.

 “It’s not for the faint of heart,” she laughs.
 “It’s very challenging working and studying full time.
 It was an enormous lesson in being organised.
 I tried to be very disciplined about only doing university work on the weekend or my days off.
 The demands of teaching are never-ending, so one piece of advice I would offer is to take personal leave days when you need to, and don’t feel guilty about spending the day watching Netflix.
 Rest is really important; don’t burn yourself out.”

 The Master of Teaching (Secondary) Internship begins with a six-week intensive, and in the final week, interns get their first experience teaching a class of high school students.